Promising drug targets rare childhood tumors in new trial

 Summary

-This study tests a drug called alisertib in children and young adults under 22 with rare, aggressive tumors of the brain (AT/RT) or kidney (MRT).
-For those whose cancer has returned, alisertib is given alone.
+This study tests a drug called alisertib in children and young adults (up to age 22) with rare, aggressive tumors called atypical teratoid rhabdoid tumors (AT/RT) in the brain or malignant rhabdoid tumors (MRT) elsewhere in the body.
+For patients whose cancer has come back or not responded to treatment, alisertib is given alone.
 For newly diagnosed patients, it is combined with chemotherapy and sometimes radiation.
-The goal is to see if the drug can shrink tumors or stop them from growing, and to find the best way to use it in these hard-to-treat cancers.
+The goal is to see if the drug can shrink tumors or keep them from growing.

 Get updates